Armori Assembly constituency

-Armori Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in central India.
+Armori Assembly constituency, formerly known as Armoor is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in central India.

 Overview

 Armori is one of the three Vidhan Sabha constituencies located in Gadchiroli district. and comprises the entire Desaiganj (Wadsa), Armori, Kurkheda and Korchi tehsils and part of Dhanora tehsil of the district.
 This constituency is reserved for the candidates belonging to the Scheduled tribes.

 Armori is part of the Gadchiroli-Chimur Lok Sabha constituency along with five other Vidhan Sabha segments, namely Gadchiroli and Aheri in Gadchiroli district, Brahmapuri and Chimur in Chandrapur district and Amgaon in Gondia district.